FrThomas/risyphus/README.md

 -----
 * Add flexibility to current functions.
 * Robustify current functions.
-* Expand for similar standard cases (ORs, HRs)
+* Add other recurring tasks.

 Recent additions and changes
 -----
+* ContTable: Function to compile contingency tables.
-* ONEtable: Function to compile table for one group.
+* ONEtable: Function to compile table for one group (with or without information about missing entries).
 * ORtable: Function to compile table of odds ratios based on logistic regression.
 * HRtable: Function to compile table of hazard ratios based on Cox proportional hazards model.